Icy conditions on I-94 cause crashes and vehicle runoffs in Wisconsin - KESQ

 By Gregory Lemos, Paul P. Murphy and Judson Jones, CNN

-Icy road conditions have caused vehicle crashes and runoffs on Interstate 94 in west-central Wisconsin on Thursday morning, police said.
+Icy road conditions have caused vehicle crashes and runoffs on Interstate 94 in west-central Wisconsin on Thursday morning, and one set of incidents closed a long stretch of the highway for hours, police said.

+About 40 vehicles, including tractor-trailers, were in crashes on the highway Thursday morning, the Wisconsin Department of Transportation said.

-By around 10:40 a.m.
-ET, I-94 was closed in both directions for a roughly 25-mile stretch from the Oseeo area to the Black River Falls area “due to a multi-vehicle crash involving a number of semi-tractor trailers and passenger vehicles,” the Wisconsin State Patrol said.
+I-94 was closed in both directions for a roughly 25-mile stretch from the Oseeo area to the Black River Falls area for hours because of a set of wrecks “involving a number of semi-tractor trailers and passenger vehicles,” the Wisconsin State Patrol said.

+The initial crash there — a tractor-tailer that settled on a medium and was on fire with two passenger vehicles underneath — happened around 5:45 a.m., the state transportation department said.

+“Several secondary crashes and run-offs occurred in the general vicinity,” the department said.

+No deaths have been reported, and while some people were taken to hospitals, injuries were minor, state patrol Lt.
+Tim Weiberg said.

+Freezing rain had caused icy conditions along I-94 from Menomonie to Black River Falls, and crashes and run-offs happened as a result, the transportation department said.

-Mike Olsen, who was driving on I-94 near Osseo as at least one of the crashes happened, told CNN of “super-icy road conditions,” and that incidents “happened really fast.”
+Mike Olsen, who was driving on I-94 near Osseo and recorded video of a crash site there, told CNN of “super-icy road conditions.”

-Olsen took video of the scene, showing tractor-trailers in a median and a large fire on the highway.
+Olsen’s video showed tractor-trailers in a median and a large fire on the highway.

-Weather radar indicated a wintry mix of precipitation there early Thursday.
-A nearby weather observation site also indicated freezing rain was happening, CNN meteorologist Chad Myers said.
+The transportation department said it anticipated lanes in both directions would reopen Thursday afternoon.

 The-CNN-Wire